Women's rights: China

 Due to the social custom that men and women should not be near each other, the women of China were reluctant to be treated by male doctors of Western Medicine.
 This resulted in a tremendous need for female doctors of Western Medicine in China.
-Thus, female medical missionary Dr. Mary H. Fulton (1854–1927) was sent by the Foreign Missions Board of the Presbyterian Church (USA) to found the first medical college for women in China.
-Known as the Hackett Medical College for Women (夏葛女子醫學院), the college was enabled in Guangzhou, China, by a large donation from Edward A.K.
-Hackett (1851–1916) of Indiana, US.
-The college was aimed at the spreading of Christianity and modern medicine and the elevation of Chinese women's social status.
+Thus, female medical missionary Mary H. Fulton was sent by the Foreign Missions Board of the Presbyterian Church (USA) to found the first medical college for women in China.
+Known as the Hackett Medical College for Women (夏葛女子醫學院), the college was aimed at the spreading of Christianity and modern medicine and the elevation of Chinese women's social status.

 During the Republic of China (1912–49) and earlier Chinese governments, women were legally bought and sold into slavery under the guise of domestic servants.
 These women were known as Mui Tsai.
 The lives of Mui Tsai were recorded by American feminist Agnes Smedley in her book Portraits of Chinese Women in Revolution.

 However, in 1949 the Republic of China was overthrown by communist guerillas led by Mao Zedong, and the People's Republic of China was founded in the same year.
 In May 1950 the People's Republic of China enacted the New Marriage Law to tackle the sale of women into slavery.
 This outlawed marriage by proxy and made marriage legal so long as both partners consent.
 The New Marriage Law raised the legal age of marriage to 20 for men and 18 for women.
 This was an essential part of countryside land reform as women could no longer legally be sold to landlords.
 The official slogan was "Men and women are equal; everyone is worth his (or her) salt".